InseeFr/Pogues/docs/en/user-guide/user-guide.md

 - Formula : you can use : if, then, else if, else
 	- Example : sum of percentages collected in  a table
 - Reponse type : among Text, Date, Number, Boolean (see Creation for a simple response question)
+- Scope : Questionnaire if the variable has the same value throughout the questionnaire.
+If the variable is an occurrence variable (i.e. its value depends on the line on which one is in a dynamic table or the occurrence on which one is in a loop), fill in here the iterable element (dynamic table or loop of the questionnaire) to which the variable refers.

 Validate